bencevans/SecretSanta/README.md

 # SecretSanta

-This Secret Santa webapp allows users to register using Facebook, create a group and then invite their friends to participate.
+This Secret Santa webapp allows users to register with Facebook, create a group and then invite their friends to participate.
+Once everyone's joined the group, they click a button and each persons given there Secret Santa recipient.

 ## Installation